djeada/Linux-Notes/notes/inodes_and_symlinks.md

 ## The Inode

-The inode is a filesystem object that contains detailed information about a file, such as the user and group ownership, file permissions, size, and timestamps for the last file access and modification.
-Inodes are stored on disk and are used to locate the data blocks for a file.
+Inodes are parts of a filesystem that store information about a file, like who owns it, permissions, size, and when it was last accessed or changed.
+Inodes are saved on disk and help find the data blocks for a file.

-To view the inodes for the files in a directory, you can use the `ls -li` command.
-The first column of the output shows the inode number, and the third column shows the hardlink count, which is the number of names that are linked to the same inode.
+To see inodes for files in a folder, use `ls -li`.
+The first column shows the inode number, and the third column shows the hardlink count, or the number of names linked to the same inode.

-For example:
+Example:

 ```
 $ ls -li